juliafmorgado/hugo/content/en/posts/2024-08-14_configure-multi-accounts-awscli.md

 ## Step 1: Configure AWS CLI Profiles

-You need to create a profile for each AWS account.
+You need to create separate profiles for each AWS account.
+These profiles will store the credentials and configuration for each account.
 You can do this in your terminal or command prompt using the `aws configure` command.

 1. First set up a profile for your personal AWS account: